RickyPenaJr/basic-python-projects/README.md

-# 🐍 Mini Python Projects
+# 🐍 Basic Python Projects

 A collection of beginner-friendly Python scripts built for practice, learning, and demonstration.
 These mini projects cover basic logic, file I/O, user input, and simple automation — all runnable in the terminal.